-Case 5: Communication with company auditors, etc.
+Case 6: Communication with company auditors, etc.

-A component auditor of an audited company who belongs to the same network as the audit firm provided audit and non-audit services to the component of the audited company.
-However, the audit staff lacked understanding of the audit standards, while engagement partners did not sufficiently review the summary report of the audit results submitted to the Audit & Supervisory Board.
+(I)A component auditor of an audited company who belongs to the same network as the audit firm provided audit and non-audit services to the component of the audited company.

+However, the assistants to engagement partner lacked understanding of the audit standards, while engagement partners did not sufficiently review the summary report of the audit results submitted to the Audit & Supervisory Board.
 As a result, information on fees related to those services was not provided in writing to the audited company's Audit & Supervisory Board Members.
+(Auditing Standards Statement No. 260, Paragraph 15 and 18)